 Resident and nonresident licenses can be purchased online at gfp.sd.gov, or with the GFP mobile app.
 Many over-the-counter resident and nonresident licenses may be purchased at many retail stores in South Dakota and at a few County Treasurer offices.
 When purchasing licenses over the counter you must have your state-issued ID with you.

 Big game licenses (including turkey licenses) and Nonresident Waterfowl Licenses are issued by lottery and can be completed through the online licensing application system.
-The tag/ license is then mailed to individuals who draw a license.
-A paper version of the application for mailing can be obtained online as well as at GFP regional offices and through local licensing agents.
+The tag/ license is then mailed to individuals who draw a license, where a physical tag is required.
+Application information can be found at: gfp. sd.gov/view-applications